 Trip: 7 August 2015.
 From Aegina to Piraeus, with the PHIVOS of Nova Ferries.

-The conventional ferry PHIVOS was built in Spain in 1980 for Spanish company Isnasa.
-She was one of four sister ships which were all built for service on the Gibraltar Strait and on the Balearic Islands.
+The conventional ferry PHIVOS was built in Spain in 1980, as the PUNTA EUROPA for the Spanish company Isnasa (the brandname for Isleña de Navegación Sociedad Anónyma), based in Palma.
+She was one of four sister ships that were built for service on the Gibraltar Strait and on the Balearic Islands.
 The names of that quartet were PUNTA EUROPA, BAHIA DE CEUTA, BAHIA DE MÁLAGA and BAHIA DE CÁDIZ.
-The latter was sold in 1984 to competitor Trasmediterránea, but the former three operated together for almost 15 years on the Algeciras-Tangier Med line, before Isnasa had to face extremely tough competitors in the region, such as Trasmediterránea, Umafisa, Flebasa Lines, along with the rapidly-emerging Baleària.
+The latter was sold in 1984 to competitor Trasmediterránea, but the former three operated together for almost 15 years on the Algeciras-Tangier Med line, before Isnasa (and its subsidiary Flebasa Lines) had to face extremely tough competitors in the region, such as Trasmediterránea, Umafisa and Iscomar.
 As a result, the company was forced to transfer the BAHIA DE MÁLAGA and the BAHIA DE CEUTA to Flebasa Lines in 1994.
-The PUNTA EUROPA remained as the only ferry, before she herself had to depart Isnasa in 1998 due to the latter's severe economic problems.
-She was therefore chartered in 1998 to Euroferrys for service on the Algeciras-Ceuta line.
-She reunited with her sister ship BAHIA DE CEUTA which was also transferred to Euroferrys from the similarly-troubled Flebasa Lines, while the BAHIA DE MÁLAGA was sold to Baleària.
-The PUNTA EUROPA was then laid-up in 1999 in Algeciras, and she only returned to service under charter to Umafisa in 2000, who deployed her on the Dénia-Ibiza line.
-After the high season she returned under charter to Euroferrys, where she remained until 2003, when she was permanently laid-up in Algeciras, awaiting a new buyer.
-She was later joined by her sister ship, the BAHIA DE CEUTA.
-Both ships were initially bought by Italian company TRIS Traghetti Isole Sarde and were both towed to Genoa, and were scheduled to operate on the Piombino-Elba line.
-However, due to economic problems and permits denied by the Italian Ministry of Shipping, the two ferries never underwent conversion, and the plans to operate the two ships were abandoned after TRIS was taken over by the company Enermar.
+The PUNTA EUROPA remained as the only ferry, before she herself had to depart Isnasa in 1998, as latter shit down operations along with Flebasa Lines, due to severe economic problems.
+She was therefore chartered to Spanish operator Euroferrys in 1998, for service on the Algeciras-Ceuta line.
+She therefore reunited with her sister ship, the BAHIA DE CEUTA, which was also transferred to Euroferrys, while the BAHIA DE MÁLAGA was sold to the newly-established company Baleària.
+The PUNTA EUROPA was then laid-up in 1999 in Algeciras, and she only returned to service under charter to Umafisa in 2000.
+The latter sought a ship to replace their ferry, the ISLA DE TAGOMAGO, which ran aground in Dénia in late 1999 and had to be sold for scrap after she was declared a constructive total loss.
+The PUNTA EUROPA was therefore deployed on the Dénia-Ibiza line on the Balearic Sea, under the Pitra brandname.
+After the high season, she was permanently laid-up in Algeciras in 2001, while awaiting for a new buyer.
+She was later joined by her sister ship, the BAHIA DE CEUTA, after her own service with Euroferrys ended.
+Both ships were initially bought in 2003 by Italian company TRIS Traghetti Isole Sarde and were both towed to Genoa, and were scheduled to operate on the Piombino-Elba line.
+However, due to economic problems and permits denied by the Italian Ministry of Shipping, the two ferries never underwent their conversion, and the plans to operate the two ships were abandoned after TRIS was taken over by the company Enermar.
 The two ships were therefore laid-up in Genoa for a year, until they were bought by newly-established Greek company Nova Ferries in 2004.

 Today, the PHIVOS is the most acclaimed ship on the Saronic Gulf, despite her being the oldest ferry for many years (until the arrival of the IONIS of Tyrogalas Ferries-but now operating under Leve Ferries-in 2015, which is three years older than her).
 She is mostly known for her speed (she is the fastest conventional ferry in the region) and her large open deck areas, as well as for her unique indoor areas, most notably the Old Piraeus Lounge, which I will talk about later.
 She is now operating for the Saronic Ferries joint venture, along with two former competitors, the POSIDON HELLAS and the ACHAEOS of 2way Ferries.
 As for her sister ships, her former Nova Ferries fleetmate ATHINA had an unsuccessful spell on the Azores Archipelago as the ILHA AZUL, and she was sold in 2011 to Cape Verdean company Diallo & Macedo, being renamed NOSSA SENHORA DA GRAÇA, but she has been inactive since 2012.
-The BAHIA DE MÁLAGA was sold by Baleària in 2008 to Turkish company Med Dream and she was renamed MED DREAM.
+The BAHIA DE MÁLAGA was sold by Baleària in 2009 to Turkish company Kada Denizcilik and she was renamed MED DREAM.
 She has since been operating between Cyprus and Turkey on the Kyrenia-Taşucu line, remaining there even after she was sold 2014 to company Akgünler Denizcilík, and currently operates under the name LADY SU.
-The BAHIA DE CÁDIZ was the first ship of the quartet to be scrapped, as she was demolished in 2011 in Turkey after a spell on the Black Sea as the PRINCESS VICTORIA from 2005 to 2011.
+The BAHIA DE CÁDIZ was the first ship of the quartet to be scrapped, as she was demolished in 2012 in Turkey after a spell on the on the Trabzon-Sochi line on the Black Sea as the PRINCESS VICTORIA of Russian company Victoria Lines from 2005 to 2012.

 The PHIVOS waiting for us early in the morning, shortly before her departure.